 How to make ermine frosting (step-by-step)

+- Cook the mixture on a medium-high heat, whisking constantly so it doesn't catch on the bottom.
+Some prefer using a silicone spatula, but I get better results with no lumps using a whisk.
 The cooking is done when the mixture thickens quite a bit and bubbles appear on the surface, just like when making a pastry cream.
 From that moment on, cook for another 2-3 minutes to get rid of possible flour aftertaste and you're done.

 (3) (3) (3)